mahmoud-drwsh/AnimatedProductions/readme.md

 i.
 Navigate to the shows list and click on a show and ensure that the details screen is displayed by asserting that the Composable with the test tag for the details screen root Composable is displayed.

+j.
+Ensure the icon button for the sorting options dialog is shown by asserting that the composable with the test tag for the sorting options icon button is shown.

+k.
+Ensure the options shown are all shown by asserting that all the sorting option labels are shown.

 Loading state:

 a.
 Ensure the loading indicator is shown by invoking the home screen Composable with a loading state